GMOD/Apollo/docs/Build.md

     apollo debug
 ```

-This will launch a temporary instance Apollo using `ant devmode` so that any changes to the Java or Javascript files will be pick up any changes that you make to the Java files
+This will launch a temporary instance Apollo using `ant devmode` so that any changes to the Java or Javascript files will be picked up, allowing fast iteration!

-during the process.
+## Launching a temporary instance

-Alternatively, a basic temporary server without devmode can be initialized with
+A temporary tomcat server can be automatically launched without having you configure your own Tomcat server with the `apollo run-local` command:
 ```
     apollo run-local [8085]
 ```